 - the accuracy of the Personal Data is disputed;

-- when DDG no longer needs the Personal Data but the Personal Data is still necessary to the User, in particular for the establishment, exercise or defence of legal claims;
+- when DDG no longer needs the Personal Data but they are still necessary for the User, in particular for the establishment, exercise or defense of legal claims;

 - The Personal Data is no longer necessary for the purposes for which it was collected or otherwise processed;